About Blog Documentation FAQ GitHub

 Generating a new config file

-If you installed Yggdrasil through one of the platform packages (i.e. macOS, Debian, RPM) then a default configuration file may already exist in /etc/yggdrasil.conf.
+If you installed Yggdrasil through one of the platform packages (i.e. macOS, Debian, RPM) then a default configuration file may already exist.

 Otherwise, you can generate a configuration file in the following ways: